BwRy/django-mantis-openioc-importer/CONTRIBUTING.rst

 The issue tracker for the Django Mantis OpenIOC Importer
 --------------------------------------------------------

-The further development of the Mantis STIX importer will occur within the further development of the `Django Mantis Cyber-Threat Intelligence Management Framework`_.
-So, please use https://github.com/siemens/django-mantis/issues as issue tracker for bugs, feature requests and other feedback regarding django-mantis-stix-importer.
+The further development of the Mantis OpenIOC importer will occur within the further development of the `Django Mantis Cyber-Threat Intelligence Management Framework`_.
+So, please use https://github.com/siemens/django-mantis/issues as issue tracker for bugs, feature requests and other feedback regarding django-mantis-openioc-importer.

 Types of Contributions
 ----------------------